 In Re: Tobacco Litigation (Personal Injury Cases), Case No. 00-C-5000, Circuit Court, West Virginia, Ohio County (case filed 01/18/00).
 Although not technically a class action, the court consolidated approximately 750 individual smoker actions that were pending prior to 2001 for trial of certain "common" issues.
 Liggett was severed from trial of the consolidated action.
 After two mistrials, in May 2013, the jury rejected all but one of the plaintiffs' claims, finding in favor of plaintiffs on the claim that ventilated filter cigarettes between 1964 and July 1, 1969 should have included instructions on how to use them.
 The issue of damages was reserved for further proceedings.
 The court entered judgment in October 2013, dismissing all claims except the ventilated filter claim.
 The judgment was affirmed on appeal and remanded to the trial court for further proceedings.
 In April 2015, the plaintiffs filed a petition for writ of certiorari to the United States Supreme Court which subsequently declined review.
 In July 2015, the trial court ruled on the scope of the ventilated filter claim and determined that only 30 plaintiffs have potentially viable claims against the non-Liggett defendants, which may be pursued in a second phase of the trial.
 The court intends to try the claims of these plaintiffs in six consolidated trials, each with five plaintiffs.
 The trial court set the first date for the consolidated trials for January 9, 2017.
 With respect to Liggett, the trial court requested that Liggett and plaintiffs brief whether any claims against Liggett survive given the outcome of the first phase of the trial.
-A hearing is scheduled for May 23, 2016.
-If the case proceeds against Liggett, it is estimated that Liggett could be a defendant in less than 25 of the remaining individual cases.
+On May 23, 2016, the trial court ruled that the case could proceed against Liggett Liggett intends to seek appellate review of that decision.
+It is estimated that Liggett could be a defendant in approximately 25 of the remaining individual cases.